Uproar in Punjab Assembly over questioning of Kartarpur pilgrims

 Aam Aadmi Party legislator Kultar Singh Sandhwan described the questioning of pilgrims as “shameful” and sought the immediate dismissal of DGP Dinkar Gupta over this Akali leader Bikram Singh Majithia sought the suspension of Gurdaspur’s senior superintendent of police and a station house officer.

-Later Aam Aadmi Party and Lok Insaaf Party MLAs also walked into the Well of the House, and staged their separate walkouts AAP MLA and Leader of Opposition Harpal Singh Cheema attacked the state police chief, claiming that he was posing a threat to peace and amity in the state.
+SAD members stormed the Well of the House facing the Speaker's podium and then staged a walkout.
+AAP MLAs too entered the Well, before walking out of the House AAP MLA and Leader of Opposition Harpal Singh Cheema attacked the state police chief, claiming that he was posing a threat to peace and amity in the state.

 "The DGP had an eight years stint in the IB and he still has links there,” Cheema claimed Lok Insaaf Party legislator Simarjeet Singh Bains claimed that the questioning of the pilgrims had exposed the conspiracy behind the DGP's purported statement.
 Bains said the police chief should be removed and an FIR lodged against him.